saroesler/Almanach/README.md

 This is a calendar module for zikula.
 You can create a lot of calendars, witch inherits from each other.
 There are groups as smalest entity, too.
 Every date can belongs to a group and can be entered in one ore more calendars.
 Dates can be colored, too.
 There is a ranking of different color modes.
 You can read more in Color- Ranking below.

 #Installation
 You can download this module and instal it via the zikula- interface.

-If module needs datafields in the profile module.
+This module needs data- fields in the profile module.
+Before you install the module you set if Profile fields should be create by the installer.
+If you input NONE you has to create the fields manuelly by Profile and set the fieldnames manuelly via the "General Settings"-tab.

 #Getting Started!

+Before you begin to work with the module, you should have a loog to the general settings:

+#General Settings
+In the "General Settings"-tab you can set the time in days when dates are deleted automaticly.
+The standard setting is three years (that are 1095 days).
+Then you can descide if user not having the ACCESS_ADMIN-permission can give their dates custom colors.
+This can be a problem, if the all dates of a group has to be in the same color.
+After that there are three fields where you have to input the name of the Profile-fields where people has to input their real first- and surname and their form of address.
+This data it inportant to give the contact person to a date.

 At first you should create a group:

 #Groups